mapike907/mapike907/README.md

 # Hi, I'm Melissa Pike.

 I'm an epidemiologist and data analyst, who currently works remotely with CDPHE in the Special Projects Team.
-With over fifteen years working in data quality as a pharma microbiologist, environmental chemistry data analyst, and public health epidemiologist, I enjoy working on wide array of different and challening projects.
-The best part of working in data and science is collaborating with others.
+With over fifteen years working in data quality, I enjoy working on a wide array of different and challenging projects.
+Why do I like working in science and data?
+I love collaborating with others to solve problems.

 ## Find me around the web :earth_americas: :
 - Sharing updates on [LinkedIn](https://www.linkedin.com/in/melissa-pike-mph)